-According to a recent AAA survey, more than half of all respondents admit to engaging in at least one potentially distracting activity while driving with their dog.
+According to a recent AAA survey, more than half of all respondents admit engaging in at least one potentially distracting activity while driving with their dog.

 Dog travel safety tips: Secure your ride

-Dog travel safety tips: Be mindful of the temperature
+Be mindful of the temperature

-In fact, experts say if it’s 70 degrees outside, the temperature inside your vehicle can rise to 104 degrees within 30 minutes.
-Not to mention, if you choose to leave your pet in the car in one of these 16 states, which have hot car laws, you could wind up facing some serious fines and criminal charges.
+Experts say if it’s 70 degrees outside, the temperature inside your vehicle can rise to 104 degrees within 30 minutes.
+If you choose to leave your pet in the car in one of these 16 states, which have hot car laws, you could face severe fines and criminal charges.

-Dog travel safety tips: Plan for the long haul
+Plan for the long haul

-For example, getting an oil change and making sure your coolant, wiper, brake and steering fluid are all topped off can help you avoid unnecessary stops, which can lengthen trip times and ultimately take a toll on your dog.
+For example, getting an oil change and making sure your coolant, wiper, brake, and steering fluid are all topped off can help you avoid unnecessary stops, which can lengthen trip times and ultimately take a toll on your dog.

 Another critical safety check is to measure the tread depth of your car’s tires before heading out.
-Having the proper amount of tread on your tires is crucial to navigating through inclement weather, using emergency braking maneuvers and generally staying safe on the road.
+Having the proper amount of tread on your tires is crucial to navigating through inclement weather, using emergency braking maneuvers, and generally staying safe on the road.